khalid-naami/khalid-naami.github.io/blog/2026-04-19-how-to-trade-negative-gamma.md

 slug: how-to-trade-negative-gamma-volatility-expansion
 ---

-# How to Trade Negative Gamma Exposure (GEX) | Volatility Expansion
+# Trading Negative Gamma: Volatility Expansion

 The most dramatic, wealth-destroying crashes and the most violent, face-ripping rallies all share the same structural DNA: they occur in a **Negative Gamma** environment.